 - Telecoms operators – privatisation, acquisitions, new licences;

 - Internet and broadband development and growth;

 - Average revenue per user.

-Cameroon’s economic growth has lagged behind other countries in the region which is mirrored by the development of its telecommunications sector.
-In early 2012 it is one of only a few countries in Africa left with only two competing mobile networks, MTN and Orange.
+Cameroon’s third mobile licence was finally approved in June 2013.
+Vietnam’s Viettel will roll out the country’s first 3G network.
+Prior to this, Cameroon was one of only a few countries in Africa left with only two competing mobile networks, MTN and Orange.
 The re-entry into the mobile market by fixed-line incumbent Camtel as the third player has been delayed by controversy regarding its licence.
-The licensing of a third mobile network finally made progress in early 2012 with several international players in the bidding.

-The result of the restrictive market structure is a mobile market penetration rate that is below the African average and also below that of other countries with similar GDP per capita levels.
-Third generation (3G) mobile service has still not been introduced apart from Camtel’s EV-DO fixed-wireless service.
+The result of the restrictive market structure has been a mobile market penetration rate below the African average and also below that of other countries with similar GDP per capita levels.
 Fixed-line penetration is extremely low, and the privatisation of Camtel’s fixed-line business has failed several times.

 Mirroring a trend throughout developing markets, the average revenue per user in Cameroon’s mobile sector has fallen continuously as lower income groups gain access to services.
-The operators are trying to generate new revenue streams from the virtually untapped Internet and broadband market by introducing mobile data and WiMAX wireless broadband services, as well as mobile banking services.
+The operators are developing new revenue streams from the virtually untapped Internet and broadband market by introducing mobile data and WiMAX wireless broadband services, as well as mobile banking services.

-Camtel has been allowed to monopolise access to the SAT-3/WASC international fibre optic submarine cable, which has led to extremely high prices and a grey market of unlicensed satellite gateway operators offering Internet access and Voice over Internet Protocol (VoIP) services.
+Until recently, Camtel was allowed to monopolise access to the SAT-3/WASC international fibre optic submarine cable, which has led to high prices and a grey market of unlicensed satellite gateway operators offering Internet access and Voice over Internet Protocol (VoIP) services.
 This is set to change following the arrival of two new international cables in 2012.
-A major expansion program for international fibre connections and a national fibre backbone network is underway with funding from the Word Bank and China.
+A major expansion program for a national fibre backbone network is underway with funding from the Word Bank and China.